A regularity theory for second-order parabolic partial differential equations in weighted mixed norm Sobolev-Zygmund spaces: Introduction and Main results

 A natural way to address the second limitation is to work within the H\"older-Zygmund spaces $\Lambda^\gamma$.
 These spaces coincide with H\"older spaces for non-integer orders, $\Lambda^\gamma = C^\gamma$ for $\gamma\notin\mathbb{N}$, but become strictly larger for integer orders (see Proposition \ref{25.12.06.17.46}):

 Within this framework, Kim \cite{kim2018lp} established regularity estimates in $L_p((0,T),\mathrm{d}t;\Lambda^\alpha(\mathbb{R}^d))$, but only for equations with zero initial data.
 This assumption is likewise adopted in the results of Krylov \cite{krylov2002calderon,krylov2003parabolic}, Boccia-Krylov \cite{MR3287783}, and Stinga-Torrea \cite{stinga2021holder}.
-Recently, the first author of the present paper \cite{C24} resolved this limitation by developing a regularity theory in the weighted mixed norm spaces
+Recently, the first author of the present paper \cite{C24} resolved this limitation by developing a regularity theory in the weighted mixed-norm spaces

-allowing for nonzero initial data through the use of the optimal trace theorem.
+allowing for non-zero initial data through the use of the optimal trace theorem.

-While the aforementioned results focus on time-dependent coefficients, the corresponding theory for space-time dependent coefficients within the Zygmund framework has not been fully established.
+While the aforementioned results focus on time-dependent coefficients, the corresponding theory for space-time-dependent coefficients within the Zygmund framework has not been fully established.
 The extension to variable coefficients is motivated not only by theoretical completeness but also by its relevance to nonlinear parabolic PDEs.
-A pertinent example is the two-dimensional incompressible Navier-Stokes equation in vorticity form
+A pertinent example is the two-dimensional incompressible Navier-Stokes equation in the vorticity form

 It is well-known that for initial vorticity $\omega_0\in L_1(\mathbb{R}^2)\cap L_{\infty}(\mathbb{R}^2)$, there exists a unique global weak solution satisfying $\omega\in L_{\infty}((0,T);L_1(\mathbb{R}^2)\cap L_{\infty}(\mathbb{R}^2))$, as established by Ben-Artzi and Brezis \cite{MR1308857,MR1308858}.
 Moreover, Ben-Artzi \cite{MR1308857} also proved